 Early tanning beds.

 A tanning bed is a coffin-like contraption that emits ultraviolet radiation to produce a tan, used for cosmetic purposes.
-Tanning beds have become less popular since the 1980s, since sun tanning and skin cancer began to be linked in people’s minds, but there are still tens of thousands of locations offering them in the United States alone.
+Tanning beds have become less popular since the 1980s, since sun tanning and skin cancer began to be linked in people’s minds, but there are still more than 10,000 locations offering them in the United States alone.